foxwallet/hc.foxwallet.com/docs/02-basic/04-manage-wallet.md

 ## Hide account
 If you have more than one accounts, and want to delete one of them, the "Hide account" is your choice.

-Go to "Accounts" page => select the wallet => choose the chain => click the "..." button on the top-right corner of account card => "Hide".
+Go to "Accounts" page => choose the chain => click the "..." button on the top-right corner of account card => "Hide".

 ![](../img/hide-account-1.webp)![](../img/hide-account-2.webp)